Andy Cohen Net Worth

 Personal Life: Cohen became the first openly gay host of an American late-night talk show.
 He became a father with the help of a surrogate in February 2019.
 He welcomed a son, Benjamin Allen Cohen.
 On March 21, 2020, Cohen was diagnosed with COVID-19.

 Andy Cohen Real Estate Portfolio: Andy's first real estate purchase occurred in 2003 when he paid an undisclosed amount for a unit in a West Village building located at 2 Horatio Street.
 Over the years he eventually bought three additional units in the same building and was able to combine them into one contiguous spread.
 Today the West Village apartment is likely worth $6-8 million.
 In March 2019 Andy purchased a half-acre oceanfront (125 feet of ocean frontage) lot in the Hamptons community of Amagansett for $5.4 million.
-The lot had been asking $6 million and had at one point been asking $7.3 million.
+The lot's asking price had been $6 million and had at one point been $7.3 million.

 |Net Worth:||$50 Million|